navin20/blazorweb/README.md

 The database used currently is firebase realtime database to keep data of the user profile and movie information whereas the user is authorize using firebase authentication

+## the current User Interface of the website is basic .

+## However in the next few days it will be updated to a advance version of the website, the advance version is almost finished and is still under some testing , so it is not hosted on azure yet

 ## Sample Website Ui for now :